Product Pipelines Stress During HDD

 During installation, the spanning stresses mentioned above must also be considered.
 In addition, the theoretical pulling force on the product pipe must be determined to calculate the stresses that the pipe will see during the installation.
 A downhole friction factor is used to include the effect of the pipeline being pulled around a curve.
 The maximum predicted pulling force is then used in calculating the resulting longitudinal stress.

 The operating stresses of concern include a combination of the longitudinal curvature stresses, external pressure stresses, and hoop and longitudinal stresses mentioned above.
-For operating stresses, the
+For operating stresses, the maximum working pressure of the pipeline is used to calculate the longitudinal and hoop stresses that will be imposed during service.

 The worst stress condition for the pipe will be located where the highest combination of tensile, bending and/or hoop stresses occur simultaneously.
 In general, the highest stresses will be located at tight radius bending, high tension (closer to the rig side), and high hydrostatic head (deepest point).